blackberry/Boost/README.md

 # Blackberry Port of Boost 1.48.0

 Officially sanctioned port of Boost to the Blackberry/QNX platform.
 To avoid fragmentation, please do not use any other version of Boost.
+Before you use Boost make sure Qt does not already provide equivalent functionality as Qt should always be prefered over Boost.
+Furthermore, do not expose any Boost constructs in public APIs.

 Note there is no official owner for this project.
 Instead, this project will use an open source development model.
 If you find a bug in the port, fix it yourself and submit the fix.
 The port is provided "as is" and without any express or implied warranties.